glassnotes/PyniteFields/README.md

 ```

 Some functionality which has yet to be implemented is:
-- At the moment, prime power fields are not implemented
 - Finding the self-dual basis (when possible)
 - Transforming the field such that the elements are expressed in the self-dual basis